Alice (Friday the 13th): Literature

 Alice later appears in Hawke's 1988 novelization of Friday the 13th Part 2 (1981), which expands on her aftermath and trauma.
 Alice is troubled by recurring nightmares of her encounter with serial killer Mrs. Voorhees and the recollection of being pulled into the depths of the lake by her supposed drowned son Jason.
 Alice now resides in Crystal Lake and frequently visits the lake in an attempt to deal with her trauma, which strains her relationship with her mother who refuses to understand or listen to her.
 Unlike the film, the novel details how Jason manages to locate Alice's whereabouts, with the revelations that he recognizes her during one of her visits to the lake and memorizes her car.
 The book then follows the prologue of the film, with Jason murdering Alice in her home.

-Alice's consecutive appearances in the world of literature act more as a psychological insight into what fuels Jason's anger—each detailing that the memory of him witnessing Alice behead his mother torments him.
-While not appearing in the film Freddy vs. Jason (2003) itself, Alice appears in the Stephen Hand novelization as a shade in Hell plaguing Jason's mind.
+While not appearing in the film Freddy vs. Jason (2003) itself, Alice is mentioned briefly in the Stephen Hand novelization detailing her battle with Mrs. Voorhees.
 Alice later appeared in two original 2006 novels.
 Alice's first appearance in the original books, is in Christa Faust's novel Friday the 13th: The Jason Strain when Jason becomes enraged when he hallucinates a soldier taking the form of Alice in the process of killing his mother again.
 The second of the original books is in Stephen Hand's Friday the 13th: Carnival of Maniacs, which adapts the ending of the 1980 film as its prologue.
-The protagonist, Glo, later discovers Alice's corpse in Jason's shack.

 Alice made her debut in comics in two WildStorm publications, both being cameo appearances adapted from scenes of the first film.
 The sixth and final issue of WildStorm's Friday the 13th, depicts a flashback of a young Jason pulling her into the lake.
 The second issue of the comic miniseries Friday the 13th: Pamela's Tale depicts Alice's first encounter with Mrs. Voorhees.